 - Prepare patients for possible changes: Some trials may involve modifications to treatment, dosage, or visit schedules.
 Setting clear expectations early on and providing updates along the way helps patients feel informed and engaged rather than frustrated.

-- Acknowledge patient and site burdens: Clinical trials can be demanding for both patients and site staff.
+- Acknowledge patient burdens: Clinical trials can be demanding for both patients and site staff.
 Recognizing the efforts of patients, especially in lengthy or challenging studies, can boost morale and commitment.
 Simple gestures like personalized thank-you notes, milestone acknowledgments, and open communication between investigators and staff can make a meaningful impact on both patient experience and site operations.

 When patients have realistic expectations, they are more likely to stay engaged and complete the study.
 Managing expectations and keeping patients informed prevents misunderstandings that could lead to unnecessary patient attrition.